After departure of Voice of America editors, new Trump-appointed overseer fires heads of four sister organizations

 But Democrats who resisted Pack’s appointment and delayed it for nearly two years have raised alarms about Pack’s personnel decisions.

-In a statement on Thursday, Sen. Bob Menendez (N.J.), the ranking member of the Senate Foreign Relations Committee, said Pack was “hollowing out” the agencies under his control in order to appoint new managers he could control.
+In a statement on Thursday, Sen. Robert Menendez (N.J.), the ranking member of the Senate Foreign Relations Committee, said Pack was “hollowing out” the agencies under his control to appoint new managers he could control.

 “As feared, Michael Pack has confirmed he is on a political mission to destroy the USAGM’s independence and undermine its historic role,” said Menendez.
 “The wholesale firing of the Agency’s network heads, and disbanding of corporate boards to install President Trump’s political allies is an egregious breach of this organization’s history and mission from which it may never recover.”

-Menendez led the opposition to Pack’s appointment in the Senate, raising concerns about his management of a non-profit organization.
+Menendez led the opposition to Pack’s appointment in the Senate, raising concerns about his management of a nonprofit organization.
 The District of Columbia’s attorney general has been investigating the claims.

-Democratic Rep. Eliot Engel (N.Y.), who chairs the House Foreign Affairs Committee, said in a statement on Wednesday that he feared “that USAGM’s role as an unbiased news organization is in jeopardy” under Pack.
+Democratic Rep. Eliot L. Engel (N.Y.), who chairs the House Foreign Affairs Committee, said in a statement on Wednesday that he feared “that USAGM’s role as an unbiased news organization is in jeopardy” under Pack.
 He said Pack “needs to understand that USAGM is not the Ministry of Information.”

 In an introductory memo to his staff on Wednesday, Pack wrote that he is “fully committed to honoring VOA’s charter, the missions of the grantees, and the independence of our heroic journalists around the world.”